-If we look back from 2020 and describe the success of the ESP Thematic Working Group 3 on indicators, which indicator shall we use; number of sessions, number of joint synthesis and review papers or perhaps the number of workshops on specific topics?
-You are more than welcome to have an impact on that question and to collaborate.
+If we look back from 2020 and describe the success of the ESP Thematic Working Group 3 on indicators, which indicator shall we use; number of organised sessions, number of joint synthesis and review papers or perhaps the number of workshops on specific topics?
+You are more than welcome to have an impact on that question, to collaborate and to contribute to the success of TWG3.

 Indicators play a key role in any ecosystem service assessment and the communication of their results.
 Indicators are, or should be, a crucial part of our methods and can serve many different purposes, be it mapping and modelling, valuing, biophysical quantification, scenario development or (inter) national ecosystem assessments.
 Regardless of the purpose, one returning question is “What are we really measuring with the indicators we use – is what we measure what we get?”